 Save the document with the extension .html on any file on the computer that is easy to access.

-It is REALLY IMPORTANT that you save the document with .html extension (document type must be html).
+It is IMPORTANT that you save the document with .html as an extension (document type must be HTML).

 Locate the document on your computer and open it.

 If the document did not open on the web browser automatically:

 - Right-click on top of the .html document icon, and select “Open with” option to choose the web browser of your preference.
 The document should open on the selected web browser.